RubberDuckCollector/lanugage-learning/sixth-form/notes/stem/cs/as-and-a-level-ocr/onenote-structure/unit-1/1-computer-components/PROCESSOR-COMPONENTS.md

 - the rate at which the clock sends out pulses is the clock frequency
     - this is measured in Hertz (Hz)
     - calculated by $num\ of\ clock\ cycles\div{time}$
-        - if you have a CPU that completes 5 clock cycles in 2 seconds, you'll have a shitty CPU but it'll also be $\frac{5}{2}$ Hz.
+        - if you have a CPU that completes 5 clock cycles in 2 seconds, you'll have a shitty CPU but it'll be $\frac{5}{2}$ Hz.

 ### CIR (current instruction register)